configcat/docs/website/docs/targeting/targeting-overview.md

 A *targeting rule* consists of two parts: a collection of conditions and a value to serve.
 In case the conditions are met (the targeting rule *matches*), the value is served to the user.
 More about targeting rules [here].

-### Condition (IF / AND item)
+### Condition

 A *condition* is a logical expression that can be evaluated to true or false.
 There are three types of conditions: [User condition], [Flag condition (Prerequisite)], [Segment condition].
 For a targeting rule to match, all of its conditions must evaluate to true.
 More about conditions [here].

 ### Value

-A *value* is the outcome of a feature flag or setting.
+A *value* is the result of a feature flag or a setting.
 It can be a boolean, string, integer, or double value.

-### Percentage option
+### Percentage options

-A percentage option is a value that is served to a specific percentage of users.
+Percentage options are used to split users into groups that will receive a specific value for a feature flag.
+The groups are based on the ratio of the percentages.
+Percentage options are often used for A/B testing or phased rollouts.
 More about percentage options [here].

 ### "To all users" value / Fallback value